deli123/NBA-Stat-Visualizer/README.md

 - Webpack and Babel to bundle and transpile JavaScript code

 ## Additional Information
-- Since this website uses the [balldontlie API](https://www.balldontlie.io) which only allows up to 60 requests per minute, some requests may not be fulfilled.
-Therefore, some graphs may have missing data points.
-If this happens, try decreasing the range of seasons or waiting a minute.
+- Since this website uses the [BallDontLie API](https://www.balldontlie.io) which only allows up to 60 requests per minute, some requests may not be fulfilled.
+When this limit is reached, the *Add* button will be disabled for 60 seconds.

 - This API only includes data from seasons 1979 to current.

 - The number of requests is equal to [**1 + *number of seasons*)**].
 The first request is used to check if a player exists.